Tenadi/weather-aggregator/README.md

 * You must have Docker Engine, ideally with Docker Desktop (v24.0.2)
 * You must have WSL available on your Windows machine (if Windows is used).
 You can check this requirement by running wsl-check.bat
 * Optionally, it can be useful to have postman, or similar, to fire REST api requests.
+A Postman Export, WeatherDataApi.postman_collection.json, has been included for ease of use.

 ## Getting Started